 Both WordPress and Joomla are free of cost.
 They don’t have specific hosting demands either.
 You can choose any hosting service you want.
 You can also install them on your own server.
 Both of these platforms are under open source licence and therefore free to use as you will.

 When it comes to updates, WordPress lags behind Joomla to some extent.
 The company releases updates every 42 days while Joomla releases updates every 36 days.
 In reality, it doesn’t make that much of a difference.
 As long as the updates come along fairly regularly, these things don’t matter.

 The installation time of these platforms is different.
-Both support drag and drop and on-click installation.
+Both support drag and drop and one-click installation.
 WordPress will be installed in 5 minutes while Joomla would take 10.
 WordPress in Dublin is also very easy to use.
-It’s the most user friendly CMS available to you.
+It’s the most user-friendly CMS available to you.
 On the other hand, Joomla is a bit more complicated.
-The set up might be a little easy, but upgrading, adding content, and similar tasks will require skill and experience.
+The setup might be a little easy, but upgrading, adding content, and similar tasks will require skill and experience.

 Advantages of Joomla

 - The UI of Joomla is very intuitive, making it easy for users to create websites and edit the structure.
 The admin interface is very powerful.